yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 See ''man pppd'' on a Linux system for more information on this file.
 Take care that the provider field matches the ''name'' option in ''/etc/ppp/options.pptpd''.
 The default is ''pptp-server''.

+/!\ It is important to set an IP address rather than use the default asterisk.
+If you use an asterisk, the peer may propose it's own address, which could cause a routing loop.
+This results in very large transmit counters on ''ifconfig ppp0'' and a badly performing router, as it spends all it's time trying to move packets through the loop.

 == Test Connection ==